mlroger5/prism-lab/content/authors/madison/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate Research Assistants
+  - Alumni
 ---

-Madison Risner is a second-year graduate student in the Master of Arts in Psychological Research program at Texas State University.
-In the context of the PRISM lab, she hopes to help advance suicide research by exploring potential predispositions to heightened suicide risk, as well as early intervention options for different populations.

-Upon completion of her master’s degree, Madison hopes to obtain her PhD in Clinical Psychology, with a research focus on psychopathology, trauma, and neuroscience.

-When Madison is not doing research, she enjoys being active, exploring trails/outdoors, and spending time with family.
+Madison Risner was a graduate research assistant in the PRISM Lab from May 2024 - May 2025.
+She is currently pursuing her PhD in Clinical Psychology at the University of Texas at Tyler.